 And Luke — well, Luke dies.
 If you expected him to return to the rebellion and destroy a fleet of Star Destroyers with the power of the Force, you were probably very disappointed watching him spend the last moments of his life creating a powerful astral projection that gives the rebels a few seconds to disappear into the back of a cave.
 I’m cynical, I know, but The Last Jedi is more about the why than the what — at least for me.

 Because no one, at this point in time, can make a Star Wars movie that will make all of us fans happy.
 Johnson took it upon himself to break with convention.
 The Last Jedi doesn’t feel like a Star Wars film because it doesn’t want to be another New Hope or Empire Strikes Back.
 It’s the inverse of a Star Wars film.
-It’s not about who Rey’s dad is or whether a Jedi needs to be trained.
+It’s not about Rey’s parentage or whether a Jedi knight even needs to be trained.
 It’s about characters making choices, using what they have to save the dying breath of a rebellion in spite of the odds.
 Because good isn’t about following the crowd — it’s about doing what’s right.